|

 Is fate messing with them or is he just unlucky?
 And seriously, how many times does a girl have to say she's sorry?
 Download this wickedly funny

 rom-com today.
 Digital ebook Get the paperback.
-Also available in audio book.
-Listen on Audible / iTunes.
+Listen on Audible.
 Can a single dad and his pint-sized posse convince a stubbornly single demonstration cook to give romance another chance?

 Get the paperback.
+Listen on Audible.
 Protecting others is what they do, but things get terrifyingly personal when Lauren is caught in the line of fire.
 Read this sensual, gripping romantic suspense today.

 Digital ebook.
 Get the paperback.
+Listen on Audible.
 When a case puts a civil rights attorney in someone's crosshairs, her best defense is a cop with personal demons of his own.

 Download this provocative suspense today.
 Digital ebook.
 Get the paperback.
+Listen on Audible.
 Working together has disaster written all over it.
 But she's desperate to save her dream so she'd better suck it up.
 Download this sassy, opposite-sides-of-the-tracks romance today.

 Digital ebook.
 Get the paperback.
+Listen on Audible.
 Dating was the LAST thing on Mia's mind and then...opportunity came calling.
 Take a chance on a younger man today.

 Download the Digital ebook Get the paperback.
+Listen on Audible.
 She's sabotaged every potential relationship to avoid caring for a man exactly like him!

 Download this unforgettable story from your favorite retailer today.
 Digital ebook.
-Get the paperback. novellasA weekend fix-up goes awry when Britt casts her eyes in a different direction.
+Get the paperback.
+Listen on Audible. novellasA weekend fix-up goes awry when Britt casts her eyes in a different direction.

 Download this sexy, saucy, deliciously naughty frolic today.
 Digital ebook Eden Books Get the paperback.
 Stepping out of her comfort zone may be the best mistake Naomi's ever made.

 Download this second-chance romance today.
 Digital ebook.
 Get the paperback.
+Listen on Audible.
 Caught between two men - one she wants, one she can't leave.
 Who knew a simple favor would cause so much trouble?

 Read this tasteful, sophisticated romance today.
 Digital ebook.
 Get the paperback.
+Listen on Audible.
 If a picture is worth a thousand words, what does a series of sketches mean?

 Drawn back to the same beach time and again to sketch this compelling man, Rachel is about to find out.
 Download this holiday short story today.
 Drawn to You.
 She should have asked his name.
 He should have gotten her number.
 Can two strangers who shared a moment find each other again?